The brownies finally reach the Seelie Court, where a surprise is in store...

 A group of dwarves and gnomes grumbled noisily at being broken apart.
 Pushing his way through was the brownie miller Killmouli.
 ‘Aira as I live and breathe!
 Is it true what they’re saying?
 That the line of Frenudin is not fallen and you are Frenudin’s descendant.’

 ‘It is.’
 Aira beamed at her old neighbour, delighted to see him.
-‘I’m so glad you’re safe, Killmoul.
-And the others?’
+‘I’m so glad you’re safe, Killmouli.
+And the others from our village?’

 ‘Midhir took us as slaves but we managed to escape.
 We heard about Novgorad and the others are on their way there.
 I wanted to come to the Seelie Court to see for myself the proud day when we brownies win a homeland of our own.
 You must be King Boroden, eh, laddie?’